 Supplier Code of Conduct

-At ZIMMERMANN, we are very aware of our responsibilities to our people, customers, business partners, suppliers, community and environment, as detailed in our Corporate Social Responsibility company policy.
+At Zimmermann, we are very aware of our responsibilities to our people, customers, business partners, community and environment.

-ZIMMERMANN requires that working conditions in its supply chain are safe, that workers are treated lawfully and with respect and dignity, and that manufacturing processes are environmentally responsible.
-Our Supplier Code of Conduct (Code) is based on the Ethical Trading Initiative (ETI) code, which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of good labour practice.
-Our Code sets out the required standards and conditions of doing business with ZIMMERMANN .
+Zimmermann requires that working conditions in its supply chain are safe, that workers are treated lawfully and with respect and dignity, and that manufacturing processes are environmentally responsible.
+This Supplier Code of Conduct (Code) is based on the Ethical Trading Initiative (ETI) code, which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of good labour practice.
+Our Code sets out the required standards and conditions of doing business with Zimmermann.

-ZIMMERMANN requires that our suppliers understand the terms of our Code and implement policies and procedures to ensure that they are meeting the standards of the Code and are compliant in all aspects.
-Breaches of the Code lead to immediate review and corrective action, and in circumstances where such actions are not taken it may result in a review of that relationship.
+As a valued supplier, Zimmermann requires that you understand the terms of this Code and implement policies and procedures to ensure that our business and our supply chains are meeting the standards of the Code and are compliant in all aspects.
+Breaches of this Code will lead to immediate review of our relationship and may result in the ending of that relationship at our discretion.

-Record keeping to appropriate standards is mandatory for our suppliers, and they must at all times keep and maintain complete records that detail their ongoing compliance.
-ZIMMERMANN has the right to conduct audits of any and all suppliers involved in production for ZIMMERMANN (including their supply chain partners) and does so regularly as part of its supplier relationships (see further details below).
+Record keeping to appropriate standards is mandatory, and you must at all times keep and maintain complete records that detail your ongoing compliance with this Code.
+Zimmermann, by itself or via third parties, has the right to conduct audits of any and all suppliers involved in production for Zimmermann (including their supply chain partners).

-Broadly, our suppliers must conduct their business with honesty and integrity and be committed to the highest standards of ethical conduct.
-They must not engage in, encourage or permit bribery, corruption, extortion, embezzlement or any other method of obtaining an undue or improper advantage.
+You must conduct your business with honesty and integrity and be committed to the highest standards of ethical conduct.
+You must not engage in, encourage or permit bribery, corruption, extortion, embezzlement or any other method of obtaining an undue or improper advantage.

-They must uphold fair business standards, and must not engage in, encourage or permit collusive bidding, price fixing, price discrimination, or other unfair trade practices.
+You must uphold fair business standards, and you must not engage in, encourage or permit collusive bidding, price fixing, price discrimination, or other unfair trade practices.

 No gifts or favours

-Our suppliers including their employees, associates or vendors must not authorise, offer, promise, make or receive (directly or indirectly) any:
+Neither you nor your employees, associates or vendors shall authorise, offer, promise, make or receive (directly or indirectly) any: